core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ~~~~
 {: #example-2 title='A CoAP client retrieves the representation of a resource identified by a "coap" URI via a WebSockets-enabled CoAP proxy'}

+# Change Log

+The RFC Editor is requested to remove this section at publication.

+## Since draft-core-coap-tcp-tls-02

+Merged draft-savolainen-core-coap-websockets-07
 <!--  LocalWords:  TCP CoAP UDP firewalling firewalled TLS IP SCTP
  -->
 <!--  LocalWords:  DCCP IoT optimizations ACKs acknowledgement TKL